At a Glance

 The Purpose of IDEA

-IDEA has been amended several times since Congress first passed it in 1975. (at that time it was called the Education for All Handicapped Children Act.)
+IDEA has been amended several times since Congress first passed it in 1975. (at that time it was called the Education for All Handicapped Children Act.
+Learn more about the history here.)
 The essential purpose of IDEA hasn’t changed, though.
 Its primary goals are:

 - To protect the rights of children with disabilities.
 IDEA ensures students with disabilities have access to a free and appropriate public education (FAPE), just like all other children.
 Schools are required to provide special education in the least restrictive environment.
 That means schools must teach students with disabilities in general education classroom whenever possible.